yAudit/reports/content/02-2023-TempleDAO-Origami-Recheck.md

 This was the second review of the Temple DAO Origami [Repo](https://github.com/TempleDAO/origami).

-Temple DAO fixed the issues from the first report so yAudit did a review of these mitigations by comparing changes made from commit [a31d192ab54ca7d21f2dee30c630a6ec1843b646](https://github.com/TempleDAO/origami/tree/a31d192ab54ca7d21f2dee30c630a6ec1843b646/apps/protocol), which was the commit of the first review, to commit [5ddb424ca1cba8698a51fc21510c1891598a7f09](https://github.com/TempleDAO/origami/tree/5ddb424ca1cba8698a51fc21510c1891598a7f09/apps/protocol), which was the commit that included the mitigations.
+Temple DAO fixed the issues from the first report so Electisec did a review of these mitigations by comparing changes made from commit [a31d192ab54ca7d21f2dee30c630a6ec1843b646](https://github.com/TempleDAO/origami/tree/a31d192ab54ca7d21f2dee30c630a6ec1843b646/apps/protocol), which was the commit of the first review, to commit [5ddb424ca1cba8698a51fc21510c1891598a7f09](https://github.com/TempleDAO/origami/tree/5ddb424ca1cba8698a51fc21510c1891598a7f09/apps/protocol), which was the commit that included the mitigations.

 ## Scope